-South Campus, which opened in 1971, is located at Beach Boulevard and Huffman Boulevard, east of St. Johns Bluff Road.
-The campus serves an area that includes a major corporate headquarters center, the Mayo Clinic, the University of North Fiorida and the beaches.
+South Campus, which opened in 1971, is located at Beach Boulevard and Huffman Road, east of St. Johns Bluff Road.
+The campus serves an area that includes a major corporate headquarters center, the Mayo Clinic, the University of North Florida and the Beaches.

-South is the primary center for art, music and theatre at FCCJ, housing the visual arts department, an art gallery, auditoriums, a recital hall, practice rooms, a music rehearsal suite with modern recording facilities, and a comprehensive theater program.
+South Campus is the primary center for art, music and theater programs at FCCJ, housing an art gallery, auditoriums, recital hall, practice rooms and a music rehearsal suite.
 The art gallery brings exhibits of artists from across the country.

-South Campus is also the site for the Northeast Florida Criminal Justice Training Center, and a new complex is under construction for a fire training center.
+South Campus is also the site for the Northeast Florida Criminal Justice Training Center and the Jacksonville Fire/Rescue Training and Education Center.

-Like the other three campuses, South Campus has courses for associate degree programs, adult high school completion and the GED certificate.
+Like the other three campuses, South Campus has courses for associate degree programs, adult high school completion, GED certificate and training programs.

-South Campus is home to the men's and women's basketball teams and the men's golf team.
+South Campus is home to the men's and women's basketball and tennis teams, women's volleyball team and the men's golf team.
 The basketball teams compete in modern facilities that include a 2,000-seat gymnasium.
 Thirteen tennis courts are also a part of the athletic complex.
+South Campus is the home of the North Central Florida Conference All-Sports champions for seven consecutive years.